 The Committee's key role is to undertake searches for new governors to advise the Corporation on the re-appointment of existing governors and to undertake periodic reviews of the skills, ethnicity, age, disability and gender of governors.
-The Committee comprises six members and meets at least three times a year.
+Additionally, the Committee includes oversight of the Corporation's governance arrangements, including Governor Induction and training.
+The Committee comprises of six members and meets at least three times a year.